Background

 }

-As you see, I have defined a test case called my_function_test.basic
+As you see, I have defined a test case called my_function_test.basic and it tests if abs returns the correct absolute value - nothing exciting.

 However, this is just a function - to run our test case, naturally we want to have some entry point just like any program.
-There’s one way to do it: define a main
+There’s one way to do it: define a main function somewhere like this:

 int main(int argc, char **argv) {